Cheap Electricity in Texas

 Q: Do you offer FREE NIGHTS or FREE WEEKENDS plans?
 Why?

 A: No. We believe that we need to be straight with our customers.
 Easy to understand the charges (billing) and easy to manage the energy account.
 Free energy products are complicated and they are not for everyone.
 Very few energy customers really know how to manage their free energy plan.
 Free energy plans are more expensive than they seem.

 Q: Why FREE ENERGY plans are more expensive?

 A: First, there is no such thing as FREE.
-If you look closer to the EFL of those plans, you will see that the energy rate at the regular hours, which are the hours that we use energy the most, are very expensive, over 18 cents per kWh.
+If you look closer at the EFL of those plans, you will see that the energy rate at the regular hours, which are the hours that we use energy the most, is very expensive, over 18 cents per kWh.
 And free energy hours are offered when we use the least amount of energy.